Career Diversity Workshop

 Explore Diverse Future Careers

-HWW’s Career Diversity Summer workshop is a 2-week, immersive career diversity experience for 20 PhD students in the humanities.
-The workshop provides tools, values exercises, and space for individuals to imagine their professional futures.
+Launched in 2015, HWW’s Career Diversity Summer workshop was a 2-week, immersive career diversity experience for 20 PhD students in the humanities.
+The workshop provided tools, values exercises, and space for individuals to imagine their professional futures.

 Overview and Goals